Key insights

 Hackers are leveraging emerging technology to find vulnerabilities in systems once thought impossible to exploit.
 As a technological renaissance pushes new methods of convenience and optimization, it’s crucial to remain vigilant in a continuously changing setting.

-But what are the most common types of cybercrime threatening our security and privacy?
-And how can you avoid falling victim to these attacks?
 Explore some of the most prevalent and damaging cyber threats this year and learn some practical tips and leading practices to help safeguard your data and devices.

 The goal of this approach is to trick users into sharing personally identifiable information such as full names, addresses, and Social Security numbers.
 Phishing is generally the leading initial attack vector, responsible for a significant percentage of incidents — subjecting organizations to billions of dollars in losses.

-Business Email Compromise is a type of cybercrime where attackers target specific organizations to compromise their email accounts.
+Business email compromise is a type of cybercrime where attackers target specific organizations to compromise their email accounts.
 This method uses familiar email domains to instigate realistic communication between two parties.
 An email domain that may seem legitimate at first glance is manipulated to intentionally seek critical information.

 A formal policy for vendor management is a critical element in cyber defense.
 When it comes to alleviating risk, many organizations trust vendors to handle a domain, but fail to understand the security controls involved.